Joechann0831/LFSRBenchmark/README.md

-# LFSRBenchmark
+# Light Field Super-Resolution: A Benchmark
-An code integration and processed data collection for light field super-resolution resources with the benchmark paper [Light Field Super-Resolution: A Benchmark](http://openaccess.thecvf.com/content_CVPRW_2019/html/NTIRE/Cheng_Light_Field_Super-Resolution_A_Benchmark_CVPRW_2019_paper.html) (CVPRW2019).
+A collection of codes and datasets for light field super-resolution adopted in the following paper </br>
+Zhen Cheng, Zhiwei Xiong, Chang Chen, Dong Liu.
+[Light Field Super-Resolution: A Benchmark](http://openaccess.thecvf.com/content_CVPRW_2019/html/NTIRE/Cheng_Light_Field_Super-Resolution_A_Benchmark_CVPRW_2019_paper.html).
+In CVPRW 2019. </br>

 ## Datasets

-We select two datasets that are widely used in light field researches for the benchmark evaluation.
+### HCI

-1. The HCI dataset [1], it is a synthetic dataset synthesized by graphic software.
-Our used data is an early version of their public dataset which can't be found in their website.
-But you can download this repository for usage with referring to */data*.
+It is a dataset synthesized by graphic software [1].
+Our used data is an early version of this dataset, which cannot be found in their website now.
+We make it available again (THE LINK TO BE ADDED).

+### EPFL
-2. The EPFL dataset [2], it is a real-world dataset captured by Lytro Illum camera.
+It is a real-world dataset captured by Lytro Illum camera [2].
 Due to the vignetting effect, we make a further rectification after calibration with the [Light Field Toolbox for MATLAB](http://dgd.vision/Tools/LFToolbox/).
-The rectification can be found in our supplementary document.
+We make it the rectified dataset available at (THE LINK TO BE ADDED).
+Detail information about the rectification can be found in our supplementary document.

 ## Codes